-PLEASE contact each player's parents immediately after the coaches' meeting or the next day.
+PLEASE Call Each Parent immediately after the coaches meeting or the next day.
 They are expecting your call!
-Our athletic office will literally get hundreds of phone calls/texts/emails if you don't contact your players' parents ASAP.
-Introduce yourself and provide information about your first team meeting and/or practice.
+Our Athletic Office will literally get hundreds of phone calls & emails if you don't contact your players' parents ASAP.
+During this initial call, introduce yourself and provide information about your first team meeting and/or practice.

 The preseason parent/player meeting should take place before the very first practice.
-Parents will be a key part of your team.
-The younger the athlete; the more parental involvement is needed.
-Be prepared ready for parent questions at the meeting.
-This is usually the only chance to set the right tone with the parents.
+Parents are a key part of the team.
+The younger the athlete, the more parental involvement is needed.
+Make sure you let the parents know that this meeting is mandatory.
+Prepare for the meeting and be ready for questions that parents may ask.
+This is usually the only chance to set the correct tone with the parents.
 At this meeting allow 15-20 minutes to cover important issues.
 Here are some tips/reminders:

 - Introduce yourself and any other volunteers.
-Go around and have parents introduce themselves/children. - Let parents know how they can help.
-Have a list of volunteer jobs with responsibilities an assistant coach, a snack list parent, etc. - Distribute parent guide & primary goals Players will participate, have fun & gain skills.
+Go around and have parents introduce themselves/kids. - Let parents know how they can help.
+Have a list of volunteer jobs with responsibilities (assistant coach, snack list for parents, etc.) - Distribute the parent guide & share team goals Players will participate, have fun & gain skills.
 Winning is secondary. - Stress their role as a parent and the foundation of good sportsmanship is how they treat referees, opponents, etc. - Let the parents know your expectation of the players.
-Have a short rule list: For example Be on time.
+Have a short rule list For example...Be on time.
 Be respectful.
 No negative talk.
-Be positive.
-Be a TEAM player.
 Be a good sport at all times! - Have parents bring EQUIPMENT to practice if needed (most kids have a soccer ball at home). - Communicate field/facility rule: we are guests at our practice sites.
-Follow their rules drug free, no pets or weapons.
-Keep it clean and stay on time.
-No food or drinks, water is okay.
-Be courteous if other teams are waiting to use the fields. - Let the parents know you will be in charge of games and practices.
+Follow their rules--drug free, no pets or weapons.
+Keep it clean and on time.
+Don't extend your practice time IF another team is waiting to use the field.
+Be courteous. - Let the parents know you will be in charge of games and practices.
 Ask them to avoid using coaching commands when cheering.
-For example, avoid yelling: "shoot," "pass," etc. this helps the players focus on the coach's instructions. - Check to see if any child has special medical issues you need to know about.
-Field/answer any questions and let them know you're available to speak with them when your schedule permits (after practices, games, etc.) - Let them know the practice schedule having a consistent schedule is best (e.g. every Wednesday from 5-6 @ Camelot).
+For example, have them avoid yelling: "shoot," "pass," etc. this helps players focus the coach on their coach. - Check to see if any child has special medical issues you need to know about.
+Field/answer any questions and let them know you're available to speak with them when your schedule permits (after practices, games, etc.) - Go over practice schedule have a consistent schedule if possible (e.g. every Wednesday from 5-6 @ Camelot).